19hours/sg-statutes/Acts/Property Tax Act.md

 (i) the rental obtained from a tenant in respect of a property previously vacant or previously occupied by the owner;

-(ii) the increased or decreased rental obtained in respect of the letting out of that or similar property; or
+(ii) the increased or decreased rental obtained in respect of the letting out of that or similar property;

 (iii) the consideration paid or value passing on the sale or transfer, directly or indirectly, of any estate or interest in that or similar property, including the sale or transfer of 75% or more of the issued ordinary shares of a land-owning company, whether or not the Chief Assessor exercises the option given in section 2(3);

+(iv) the development cost of that or similar property; or

+[23/2010 wef 25/10/2010]

+(v) the gross takings or receipts derived from the use of that or similar property;

+[23/2010 wef 25/10/2010]

 (b) the Chief Assessor is of the opinion that the rental, if any, obtained from the tenant is lower than the gross amount at which the property could reasonably be expected to be let from year to year;

-(c) any new building is erected or any building is rebuilt, enlarged, altered, improved or demolished;
+(c) any new building or tenement is erected or any building or tenement is rebuilt, enlarged, altered, improved or demolished;

-(d) any property , not exempted from the provisions of this Act, has not been included in the Valuation List; or
+(d) any property or part thereof, not exempted from the provisions of this Act, has not been included in the Valuation List; or

 (e) the Chief Assessor is of the opinion that the annual value of any property or part thereof in the Valuation List required to be assessed on the basis of gross receipts by any order made under section 7 does not correctly represent the annual value as evidenced by the gross receipts arising from the use of that property for the purposes of any trade or business and determined in the manner specified in the order.